shanemelliott/aws-pushcleanup/AWS_SNS_CLEANUP_ANALYSIS.md

 - **Increased AWS costs** from disabled endpoints

 ### Root Cause Analysis
-The original engineering discussion revealed a concern that deleting on logout might not be the intended action of the user (stop recieving push notifications)
+The original engineering discussion revealed a concern that deleting on logout might not be the intended action of the user (stop receiving push notifications)

 **Current VEText behavior:**
 - Users logout ≠ delete push token